 Nutrition Information Center.

 absolutely forbidden for a healthy diabetic to drink, alcohol use may

 complicate your treatment plan for a number of reasons.
 Drinking alcohol

-will, in the short term, raise blood sugars because of the
+will, in the short term, raise blood sugars because of the carbohydrates in

-has on the liver.
+liver.
 Never drink on an empty stomach.
 Remember that many of your

 medicines advise against using alcohol because it can increase the risk of

 side effects or magnify them.
 This is an important discussion that you need

 to have with your doctor.
-Together you can come to an
+Together you can come to an understanding of what

-I find myself eating when I'm not really hungry.
-What can I do about
+myself eating when I'm not really hungry.
+What can I do about overeating?

 with a meal and is just as powerful an urge as hunger itself.
 Here are some

 ideas on that.
 First, take smaller bites and eat more slowly.
-The feeling
+Really chew